rutger-speksnijder/restphp/README.md

  - $api->getRouter()->patch(): Only execute this method if the request is a PATCH request.
  - $api->getRouter()->add(): Execute this method for any type of request.

 \* By default, you don't have to specify methods for an OPTIONS request.
 The BaseAPI class will handle these requests and look up all available methods for the requested route.
 You can disable this by searching in the BaseAPI class for "this->method == 'options'".

 ## Todo
- - Add support for accepting different content types (e.g. let clients perform requests with xml or json)
- - Add support for caching
  - Explain security a bit more
  - Extend unit tests and add code coverage